jim-jiang-github/mediapipe/visualstudio/README.md

-﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿Greeting from andre :-)It took me almost 3 weeks to make face mesh build on Visual Studio before I can test and debug easily.
+﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿Greeting from andre :-)

+It took me almost 3 weeks to make face mesh build on Visual Studio before I can test and debug easily.
 So I'd like to share this to anyone who is going to do the same thing like I did.
 Would be glad if this saves your precious time.
-Many thanks to mediapipe team for sharing this fantastic work so I can have lot of fun.
+Many thanks to mediapipe team for sharing this fantastic work so I can have so much fun.

 Before open up Visual Studio 2019 and make the build, install PowerShell if you haven't yet.
+Have fun!.

-Have fun!.**Now you know everything I know**
+**Now you know everything I know**